ibm-cloud-docs/cloud-infrastructure/pv-migration-private-ip.md

 Ensure that your VPC, subnet, and other necessary cloud components are setup before adding cloud user in RMM.
 {: note}

-## Order IBM Cloud Transit Gateway
-{: #order-transit-gateway}
-{: step}

-{{site.data.keyword.tg_full_notm}} provides connectivity between classic and your VPC infrastructure.
-When you connect the two entities, be aware that the classic infrastructure is on the `10.0.0.0` network, which means that the VPC network needs to be a on different network; otherwise, the networks overlap and cause communication issues.

-1. Order {{site.data.keyword.tg_full_notm}}
-    * Use local routing option
-2. Add connections
-    * Classic infrastructure
-    * VPC
-     * Select region
-     * Select VPC

-## Order RMM
-{: #order-rackware-rmm}
-{: step}

-The RMM tool is available in the {{site.data.keyword.cloud_notm}} catalog.
-After you order, a virtual server with RMM software is installed into your VPC of choice.
-The RMM server has a public IP address for reachability and a default login.

-1. Order the RMM server from the {{site.data.keyword.cloud_notm}} catalog.
-2. After you order, log in to the RMM server.
-3. In the RMM server, change the default password, create users, and create an SSH key.
-4. Use the `setup` script to request a three-month promotional license.

-    ```
-    /opt/IBM/discoverTool -p
-    ```
-    {: pre}

-    After three months, you need to purchase the license from RackWare by emailing [sales@rackwareinc.com](mailto:sales@rackwareinc.com).
-    {: important}

 ## Prepare source and target servers
 {: #prepare-source-target-machines}
 {: step}